-Antje Utgaard Rocks Instagram In Stunning, Semi-Sheer Bodysuit
+Antje Utgaard Rocks A Stunning, Semi-Sheer Bodysuit In New IG Post

 In the post, Utgaard posed provocatively in a scanty black bodysuit that was largely composed of semi-sheer material.
 As a result, she ignited the frame with a sizable showing of skin while putting a spotlight on her curvy figure and cheeky assets.

-Utgaard credited the luxury lingerie boutique Honey Birdette for creating her alluring nighttime ensemble in the caption.
+Utgaard credited the luxury lingerie boutique Honey Birdette for creating her alluring nighttime ensemble.
 She also shouted-out photographer Jerome G. Hamilton for capturing her likeness.

 In addition, the Star Prairie, Wisconsin product likened herself to a Bond girl and implored her fans to come up with a good 007-inspired name for her.
 While a number of them offered some spot-on suggestions, others were content to gush over her statuesque beauty in the sultry snap.